The 10 Essential Campfire Cooking Tools I Can’t Live Without

 11. Spatulas

 While not essential, spatulas are pretty handy if you have the space.
-I always keep a fish spatula for flipping burgers and a couple of small rubber spatulas for scraping out containers or stirring pots.
+I always keep a fish spatula for flipping burgers and a couple of small silicone spatulas for scraping out containers or stirring pots.

 My Product Recommendation